ReeceRose/health-check/README.md

 The program accepts any status code between 200-299.

-Simply replace `amd64` with your desired supported platform.
-View `Dockerfile.example` for a more full Golang example.
+If you do not pass a platform arch to your container, just update that and replace it with your desired supported platform.

 ## Environment Variables